-After a couple of months of using JPEG and just not understanding what raw data was good for, I just gave it a try on a hike, and began to see its potential, back then with a program called “Rawshooter” than Adobe eventually bought in an acqui-hire and integrated into Lightroom – that’s how I’m a Lightroom user for ten years now, as well.
+After a couple of months of using JPEG and just not understanding at all what raw data was good for, I just gave it a try on a hike, and began to see its potential – back then with a program called “Rawshooter” that Adobe eventually bought in an acqui-hire, and integrated into Lightroom.
+And that’s how I’m a Lightroom user for ten years now, as well. :)

 Last not least, after trying I was quickly sold on back-button auto focus, and to this day I can’t understand how anyone can have AE lock, AF operation and shutter actuation on a single button on the camera, and without going crazy.
 Back button AF is so much easier! ;-)